 - Sensory integration or privately owned pediatric clinics

 - Outpatient or hand therapy clinics

 - Summer camp programs

 - Mental health settings

-As students move through the two levels of fieldwork (Level I and Level II), they will have increasingly complex experiences starting with observation and moving to full responsibility for assessment and intervention of a full time case load and all the multitude of additional responsibilities related to being an entry level occupational therapist.
+As students move through the two levels of fieldwork (Level I and Level II), they will have increasingly complex experiences.
+Early experiences start with guided observation and hands-on practice of concepts intended to reinforce course content that the student is learning during the particular semester.
+Later experiences involve students taking full responsibility for assessment and intervention of their supervising therapist's case load and all the multitude of additional responsibilities related to being an entry-level occupational therapist.